 A: It weighs 238 pounds.
 MXA appreciates that Yamaha reduced the unsprung weight on the rear wheel for 2022.
 If Yamaha can’t make a dent in the porcine nature of the YZ450F, then unsprung weight is where they should focus their efforts.
 The 2022 Yamaha YZ450F is 15 pounds heavier than a 223-pound KTM 450SXF.

 With its Kayaba SSS suspension, incredible dependability and broad powerband, the 2022 Yamaha YZ450F offers buyers good value for the money. ]

 (1) Exhaust pipe.
 When you put the cylinder head on backwards, the pipe has to go forwards before it can go backwards.
 It is a pain to remove.

 (2) Weight.
 Imagine how this bike would feel if it were 15 pounds lighter.

 (3) Backwards engine.
-It was a creative idea back in 2010, but the limitations that it brings to packaging aren’t worth the 11-year-old creativity.
+It was a creative idea back in 2010, but the limitations that it brings to packaging aren’t worth it.

 (5) Noise.
-If you ride nothing but a YZ450F, you get used to the blaring noise from the muffler and airbox assaulting you from both ends.
-Our advice to YZ450F owners is to never ride a 2021 Husqvarna, because the silence will scare you into thinking the engine isn’t running.
+If you ride nothing but a YZ450F, you get use to the blaring noise from the muffler and airbox assaulting you from both ends.
+Our advice to YZ450F owners is to never ride a 2022 Husqvarna‚ because the silence will scare you into thinking the engine isn’t running.